Baked Eggs and Asparagus with Parmesan (Video)

-If you like baked eggs and asparagus, you’ll love this combination of Baked Eggs with Asparagus and Parmesan for an easy breakfast.
+If you like baked eggs and asparagus, you’ll love this combination of Baked Eggs and Asparagus with Parmesan for an easy breakfast.
 And if you skip the toast, this tasty breakfast is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet Phase One.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 Break each egg into a small bowl and let eggs come to room temperature while you preheat the oven and spray two gratin dishes with non-stick cooking spray or olive oil.
 (Having the eggs at room temperature is VERY important.)